 Buying your first home can be an exhilarating but exhausting experience.
-You not only have to find the place you want, but you must get your financial life in order in a hurry if you haven’t done that already.
+Before you even worry about the ins and outs of finding a great plumber, you not only have to find the place you want, but you must get your financial life in order in a hurry if you haven’t done that already.
 Here are seven important things to do before you purchase your first home:

 Get A Realtor to Represent You

 Important technical point #1: Sellers pay all real estate commissions, including those of a buyer’s agent.
 You should find the best and most knowledgeable real estate professional in your area and sign them up to represent you.
 They will flood your inbox with listings, they will help you negotiate, and they will draft purchase offers.
 And you won’t have to pay a penny, so there is no reason to purchase a home without the help of a buyer’s agent.

 Understand what you can afford and what you can’t.
 Principal and interest aren’t the only components of a monthly payment.
 You have to add real estate taxes, property insurance and maybe even private mortgage insurance (PMI) to the equation.
 You can’t start the process of buying your first home without understanding exactly where to draw the affordability line as there is no sense in wasting time looking at properties you can’t afford.

 Buying Your First Home: Get Your Credit Score